 Legislator Josh Lafazan, at 23 years of age, became Nassau County’s youngest-ever legislator upon his election to the Nassau County Legislature in November of 2017.
-He is currently serving his first term, where he represents Nassau’s 18th Legislative District.
+He is currently serving his second term, where he represents Nassau’s 18th Legislative District.

 Josh graduated from the Harvard Graduate School of Education with a Master’s Degree in Education Policy and Management in May 2017, and from the Cornell University ILR School with a Bachelor’s Degree in Industrial and Labor Relations in May 2016.